 Michael has been working on Embedded Linux since 2003:

 - Creating training materials and presentations.
-Performing embedded Linux and kernel training sessions for major embedded platform suppliers and embedded system makers throughout the world.
+Performing embedded Linux, kernel and boot time reduction training sessions for major embedded platform suppliers and embedded system makers throughout the world.

 - Doing consulting and support work on embedded Linux systems and developing demos.